A Corroborative Approach to Verification and Validation of Human--Robot Teams: Corroborative V V of the Case Study

 As we were focusing on the ``typical use case'' of the handover scenario, in which the human has a working familiarity with the robot and intends to complete the task successfully, experiments were constrained accordingly.
-Subjects were given clear instructions on how to successfully complete the task, followed by practice sessions which ended when the task was successfully completed three times in a row.
+Each of the 10 subjects was given clear instructions on how to successfully complete the task, followed by a practice session which ended when the task was successfully completed three times in a row.
 Subjects were instructed to try to complete the task successfully in each test.
 All subjects confirmed that they had no physical disability that would affect their interaction with the robot.
 The robot started each test in a random pose.
 The object was placed in a fixed location, with random orientation about its vertical axis (thus changing the orientation of the optical markers, potentially affecting sensing of the object or influencing human hand placement on grasping).

-Approval for experiments with volunteer subjects was obtained from the University of the West of England's Ethics Committee, before they took place.
-A large, diverse cohort enables a more comprehensive verification to be carried out, but a cohort of ten was deemed sufficient for the purpose of demonstrating our assurance-based verification approach.
-We recruited ten adults from the Bristol Robotics Laboratory and the local area.
+Approval for experiments with volunteer subjects was obtained from the University of the West of England's Ethics Committee before they took place.
+A large, diverse cohort enables a more comprehensive V\&V to be carried out, but a cohort of 10 adult volunteers was deemed sufficient for the purpose of demonstrating corroborative V\&V. We recruited the volunteers from the Bristol Robotics Laboratory and the local area.
 Most had prior robotics experience: three were post-graduate robotics students, one was a robotics entrepreneur, four were post-doctoral roboticists.
 Two had no prior experience of robotics.
 All subjects signed a consent form prior to participation.